alobanov/MVVM-Templates/README.md

 ---

-# Objective-c templates of modified VIPER architecture called VPS (View-PS)
+# Objective-c templates of modified MVVM architecture called based on protocols
 This is the collection of templates for [`Generamba`](https://github.com/rambler-digital-solutions/Generamba)

-TODO: Add services initialization

 ## Installation
 1) Setup [`Generamba`](https://github.com/rambler-digital-solutions/Generamba) and run `generamba setup` and fill out `Rambafile`